rentes/hacker-rank-python/README.md

 # hacker-rank-python
-Solutions for Hacker Rank's Python challenges
+Solutions for Hacker Rank's Python challenges.
+Python 3 only.